How the Good Samaritan Law Protects You During CPR?

 2. Professional Obligations

-Existing Duty: They are expected to provide care as part of their professional duties, especially if they are on duty or have an ongoing relationship with the patient.
+• Existing Duty: They are expected to provide care as part of their job, such as when on duty or treating their own patient.

 3. Expecting Compensation